James Dutton (astronaut): NASA career

-Dutton was selected by NASA as an astronaut candidate in May 2004 and received his astronaut pin (qualification) on February 10, 2006, with his classmate of the Group 19th.
+Dutton was selected by NASA as an astronaut candidate in May 2004 and received his astronaut pin (qualification) on February 10, 2006, with his classmates of Group 19.
 Dutton was initially assigned to the Exploration Branch working on the development of the Crew Exploration Vehicle (CEV), latter named Orion.
 He served as Ascent and Entry CAPCOM for Space Shuttle mission STS-122 and STS-123.

 Dutton was officially assigned to his first space flight as pilot for STS-131 in December 2008.

 After his flight, he served as Deputy Chief, Astronaut Office Shuttle Branch from August 2010 to August 2011 and then Chief of Astronaut Office Exploration Branch from August 2011 until his retirement from NASA in June 2012.

 STS-131

 STS-131 (April 5–20, 2010) was a resupply mission to the International Space Station performed by Space Shuttle Discovery.
 Dutton flew as the pilot.
 He launched with Shuttle Commander Alan Poindexter and Mission Specialists Richard Mastracchio, Dorothy Metcalf-Lindenburger, Stephanie Wilson, Naoko Yamazaki from JAXA and Clay Anderson.
 Once in orbit, they joined ISS Expedition 23 crew members.

 He assisted Poindexter during rendezvous and landing and maneuver the orbiter during undocking and the fly-around.
 In addition, he served as lead shuttle robotic arm operator for the mission, responsible for airlock operations in preparation for EVAs and he assisted Wilson with the station robotic arm operations.
 The STS-131 mission was accomplished in 15 days, 2 hours, 47 minutes and 10 seconds and traveled 6,232,235 statute miles in 238 orbits.